connexcs/docs/docs/developers/scriptforge.md

 A fair-usage policy applies and your script may not function as expected if there is unecessary resource utilisation or if there are any attempts to break the sandbox.

-It is design to work as FaaS - Functions as a Service and auto-scaling your application is handled by our redundant infrastructure
+It is design to work as FaaS (Functions as a Service) and auto-scaling your application is handled by our redundant infrastructure

-## Use Cases & Examples
+## Sample Scripts & Use Cases
 You can find sample scripts in our GitHub repository for [example applications](https://github.com/connexcs/scriptforge-examples/).
 A few examples are included below, however with a Turing Complete language, the possibilities are endless.

 * Do Not Call Lists